engageis/festivaldeideias/README.md

 ------------------

 The FdI counts with the collaboration of some experienced developers and designers, but the growing demand (and expectation of users) is much more than the current team can provide.
-Therefore, the festival seeks for colaborators to reach that demand.
+Therefore, the festival seeks for collaborators to reach that demand.
 The FdI is **open-source**.
 Participate in an open source project is the best way to learn how to work as a team and working with others's code, it is an exercise of community and integration.
 The community is more important than code itself, the community is the engine of innovation.